 Nizwa Fort & Souq – History and Culture

-On your second day, you’ll discover the charm of Nizwa, one of Oman’s oldest cities.
-Start your morning at 8 am with a visit to the majestic Nizwa Fort (admission: $13 USD) and then explore the Nizwa Souq.
+On the second day of your Oman itinerary, immerse yourself in the history and culture of Nizwa, one of the country’s oldest cities.
+Begin your morning around 8:00 a.m. with a visit to the majestic Nizwa Fort.
+After exploring the fort, wander through the Nizwa Souq.

 Nizwa Fort